Integrations

 Modbus is one of the oldest still-deployed industrial communication protocols.
 In buildings, it's most common on energy meters, sub-meters, and legacy equipment.

-Modbus is a serial communication protocol introduced in 1979.
-It survives because it is extremely simple, royalty-free, and supported by virtually every industrial vendor.
-Modern variants — Modbus TCP and Modbus RTU — cover both IP and serial deployments.
+Modbus is a simple, royalty-free serial protocol introduced by Modicon in 1979.
+It survives because it's easy to implement and supported by almost every industrial vendor.
+The modern variants — Modbus RTU and Modbus TCP — cover both serial and IP deployments.

-In modern buildings, you'll most often find Modbus on energy meters, sub-meters, water meters, and any legacy equipment whose vendor never moved up to BACnet or OPC UA.
-It's also common in industrial sites and energy infrastructure.
+Where you find it in buildings.
+Energy meters, submeters, water meters, variable-speed drives, and any older equipment whose vendor never moved up to BACnet or OPC UA.
+It's also common across industrial sites and energy infrastructure.

-FrostLogic Explore reads Modbus TCP natively; serial RTU is supported via a gateway.
-As with all our ingest, the connection is read-only by default.
+How FrostLogic reads Modbus.
+FrostLogic Explore reads Modbus TCP natively; serial RTU is supported through a gateway.
+As with all our ingest, the connection is read-only by default, and we map each register to a physical meaning — so a number at an address becomes a sensor you can reason about.

 Related terms